When To Fertilize Bermuda Grass – Get Your Perfect Lawn

 When To Fertilize New Bermuda Grass

-Late spring (March to April) and early summer (June to July) are perfect seasons for fertilizing because of the warm temperatures.
-At this moment, turf starts to germinate when the soil test temperature stays around 60-65 degrees Fahrenheit.
+The perfect seasons to fertilize Bermuda grass are Late spring (March to April) and early summer (June to July) due to the warm temperatures.
+At this moment, Bermuda grass starts to grow when the soil temperature stays around 60–65 degrees Fahrenheit.

-If your lawn reaches at least 50 percent green, it is best to use a slow-release fertilizer.
-Mixtures of 20-5-10 (nitrogen, phosphate, and potassium) are a good combination for a healthy green.
+If your lawn is at least 50 percent green, it is recommended to use slow-release fertilizer.
+A mixture of 20-5-10 (nitrogen, phosphate, and potassium) is a good combination for a healthy green.

-In fall, greenery begins to slow down its growth in preparation for the winter months.
-Thus, it is needed to provide the third round of nutrients for your lawn between August and September.
-For fall fertilizer formulation, adding potassium will help the meadow prevent disease and maintain enough strength to overcome wintertime.
+In the fall, Bermuda grass begins to slow down its growth in preparation for the winter months.
+Thus, it is important to provide the third round of nutrients for your lawn between August and September.
+For fall fertilizer formulation, adding potassium will help the Bermuda grass prevent disease and maintain enough strength to overcome the winter.

 How To Make Bermuda Grass Lawns Grow Faster?